SmartMonkey-git/robinson-group-python-template/README.md

 ```

 ### Renaming
 As this is a template project, some of the directories and setting have generic names.
-To ensure the project is set up, that it alines with your intended name please:
+To ensure the project is set up, that it aligns with your intended name please:

 1. Rename the folder inside of src
 2. Open the pyproject.toml